Year 3

 Reflex is an online, game-based program that helps students build fast and effortless recall of math facts.
 Research has shown that quick recall of math facts is critical for future success in mathematics.
 We recommend that children use Reflex and achieve the Green Light at least three times each week!

-If you have misplaced your log in details or are having trouble accessing the website, please email me to let us know.
+If you have misplaced your log in details for TTRS or Reflex or are having trouble accessing the websites, please email year 3 to let us know.

 Thank you for your support.
 If you ever have any questions, please feel free to speak to a member of the Year 3 team.